-Director of the Future Metrology Hub, Centre for Precision Metrology, University of Huddersfield & Professor of Precision Metrology, Huazhong University of Science and Technology, China
+Director of the Future Metrology Hub, Centre for Precision Metrology, University of Huddersfield and Professor of Precision Metrology, Huazhong University of Science and Technology, China

 Dame Jane Jiang received her DBE the 2017 Queen’s Birthday Honours, rewarding her global reputation in metrology – the science of measurement, and her invaluable contribution to British-based engineering and advanced manufacturing.